ibm-cloud-docs/Cloudant/offerings/gdpr.md

 ### What about deleting a database?
 {: #what-about-deleting-a-database-}

-Deleting a database adds it to a trash can for up to 48 hours after which it's removed from the file system.
+Deleting a database adds it to a trash can for up to 48 hours after which the database is removed from the file system.
 The {{site.data.keyword.cloudant_short_notm}} team *does not* make back ups of your databases; this task is the *responsibility of the customer*.
 You must ensure that all copies of your database are removed from your system.
 For more information, see